 - Be unable to carry out their activities of daily living (ADL)

-Are you unable to work due to injury or illness?
+Are you unable to your job due to injury or illness?

-A variety of reasons can mean you are entitled to a TPD super payout.
+A variety of reasons can mean you are entitled to receive a TPD super benefit.

 You’re in safe hands with PK Simpson.